dapplets/tipping-dapplet/README.md

 Click **Allow** to accept the tokens donated to you.

-After this, the **Claim** button should change to 0 and the tokens should be added to your account.
+After this tokens will be transfered to your account. **Claim** button will disappear and all new tips will automatically be sent to your linked account.

 # Donating tokens to other users